app.sbapp sample application demonstrates three custom Java simple functions using three independent flows.

 Enter the following numbers in the respective fields:

-In the Application Output view, notice that the value of the field sum in the tuple that was just emitted is 3.
+In the Output Streams view, notice that the value of the field sum in the tuple that was just emitted is 3.

 Stop the application by pressing F9 or click the Stop Running Application button.